UKCloud/documentation/articles/vmware/vmw-ref-service-options.md

 The Advanced Management bundle provides:

+- Additional distributed networking functionality: Distributed Firewall (DFW), Distributed Logical Router (DLR) and L2 VPN.

 - Advanced monitoring, provided by the vRealize Operations (vROps) Tenant Appliance, enabling you to view metrics and reports relating to your UKCloud for VMware environment.

-- Additional distributed networking functionality: Distributed Firewall (DFW), Distributed Logical Router (DLR) and L2 VPN.

-For more information, see [*Advanced management for UKCloud for VMware*](vmw-ref-advanced-mgmt.md)
+For more information, see [*Advanced management options*](vmw-ref-advanced-mgmt.md)

 ## Feedback